padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 In **Geometry Imports** click "+new layer" (see the figure below for help) to create a new geometry.
 Click the cog icon and edit the **Configure geometry import**, repeating the steps for the NTV.
 Make sure you choose a different colour to represent this cover class.
 Keep creating feature collections through the "new layer" and editing the **Configure geometry import** until all the six cover classes are covered.
 Your final label layer for the cover classes may be like the figure below.
 Each cover class is represented with a unique colour.
+Dark green for NTV, light green for CTV, blue for water, magenta for AS, orange for NS, and blue-green for NAV.